ArnaudLoos/HomeAssistant-Presentation/README.md

 ## Advanced Config
 ***[Templating](https://home-assistant.io/docs/configuration/templating/)***

 Early on Home Assistant introduced templating which allows variables in scripts and automations.
-This makes it possible to adjust your condition and action based on the information of the trigger.
+This makes it possible to create conditions or actions based on variables.

 ```yaml
 - id: '0008'